Aniket-512/SecProg_G5/README.md

 ## Files in the Project

 - client.py
-    - Connects to server, sends/receives messages & files, stores in SQLite
+    - Connects to server, sends/receives messages & files to/from other clients, and stores them in SQLite.
 - server.py
+    - Handles routing between client and CockroachDB database.
-    - Handles routing, stores user presence in CockroachDB
+    - Handles control plane activities like user registration and online lookup.
 - crypto.py
     - AES256-GCM functions, nonce generation, key management
 - messages.py
-    - Defines and Validates JSON Message formats
+    - Defines and Validates JSON Message formats.
 - database.py
     - Defines schema and interfaces with CockroachDB + local SQLite
 - README.md